samantharitter/mongo-cxx-driver/Download-and-Compile.md

 ***

 _I'm trying to build the legacy-0.9 tag on Windows 8 64-bit, using MSVC 2013.
 I have the boost 1.55 pre-built Windows binaries for VC12 installed to D:\local\boost-1.55.
-When I invoked scons as 'scons --mute --64 --extrapath=D:\local\boost-1.55', the configure step can't find the boost headers.
+When I invoked scons as `scons --mute --64 --extrapath=D:\local\boost-1.55`, **the configure step will not find the boost headers**.
 The build gives the following configure output:_

 ```
 Checking whether the C++ compiler works yes